dina-web-nrm/redmine-docker/README.md

 ## Gotchas

-For testing locally:
+### For testing locally:
 1. remember to add `support.dina-web.net` to your /etc/hosts file...
 2. if you are using a locally deployed mail-server (https://github.com/DINA-Web/mail-docker) add `mail.dina-web.net` to your /etc/hosts file...

-redmine harvesting mail and creating issues:
+### redmine harvesting mail and creating issues:
 1. when sending mails that becomes issue in project x , remember that the mail must be sent from an account that is a registered user in the current redmine-project (in the `support.dina-web.net`-system)
 2. obs. the receive_imap.sh must use the port 993
+3. **NB** if you read the incoming mail in i.e. thunderbird then redmine will not read and create an issue from that incoming email